ViniciusAbuhid/application/README.md

 # Application
-site created to apply for jobs
+created to apply for jobs